Showing posts with label Asia. Show all posts

 Hinduism - Hinduttva

-Many of the Hindu Warriors are promoting a version of Hinduttva which seems to be inspired by the ultra-conservatives of Christianity and Islam.
+Many of the Hindu Warriors are promoting a version of Hinduttva which seems to be inspired by the ultra-orthodox members of Christianity and Islam.
 Progressive Warriors are their partners in this, they also agree that Hinduttva means only that and nothing else.
 In fact for Progressives, the word Hinduttva belongs only to BJP, so they are fighting against it (they also think that the colour saffron belongs only to BJP and it should not be used).

 I personally think that the word "Hinduttva" or the "essence of Hinduism" can not be reduced to only one meaning.
 Hinduism has developed along thousands of streams of ideas and practices across different parts of India, which have a lot in common and at the same time, an incredible amount of variations.
 Thus, if our ideas about Hinduism are infinite, the meanings of Hinduttva should also be infinite.
 So, why do we accept to let the idea of Hinduttva be hijacked by these 2 groups?